NotiChain/ChainTrack/README.md

 - Once you are confident the release contents are correct, publish the release using `npm publish`.

 ### ENV variables
 Application is supported reading from .env file.
-To be able to create .env file and use variables locally you need:
+To be able to use variables locally you need:
 1. Create .env file in the root of the application
 2. Add content to this file.
 For example
 ```shell